 The sustainable investment processes take into account the principal adverse impacts mainly via negative criteria, positive criteria and dialog strategies.
 Both positive and negative criteria are defined and continuously monitored depending on the respective product group.
-In the area of single funds and portfolio funds, the indicators for the principal adverse impacts are also calculated and monitored on a monthly basis, using external data from ISS, among others.
+In the area of single funds and portfolio funds, the indicators for the principal adverse impacts are also calculated and monitored on a monthly basis, using external data.